garrettbland/eleventykit/readme.md

 # Install dependencies
 npm install

-# Run locally (will start on localhost:8080 by default).
-Eleventy will watch for file changes and live reload.
+# Run locally (will start on localhost:8080 by default).Eleventy will watch for file changes and live reload.
 Parcel will bundle js and watch for any js changes.
 npm run dev

 # Build for production (output will be in dist directory)